NEFSC/READ-SSB-LEE-On-the-servers/README.md

 4. Restart R. (Session--> Restart R).
 Not sure if this is strictly necessary.

-5. Try to clone something from github that is not public.
+5. Try to clone something from github that a private repository.
+You can do this by going to File--> New Project-->Version Control-->Git.
 This may prompt you for a username.
 Type in your username.
 It will prompt you for a password.
 Type in your *Personal Access Token* from the previous section.
 This should be be saved permanently, so the next time you need to pull or push, you should not be asked for a password.

 If this doesn't work, try the following:

-1. Try using *git_credential_update()* to update your password.
+1. Try using the R function *git_credential_update()* to update your password.

-2. Add
+2. Try adding adding
 ```
 GITHUB_PAT=<your_pat_here>
 ```
 to the end of your .Renviron file.

-3. Add:
+3. Try adding :
 ```
 Sys.setenv(GITHUB_PAT = "<YOUR_PAT_HERE>")
 ```
-To your .Rprofile
+To your .Rprofile.
+One of these three will work, but we're not exactly sure which.

 # Connecting to Oracle